 Now that we have covered the basics and explained the concept of short-stack poker in general, it’s time to get into some actual strategy tips.

-Each tip on this list is a different area of short stack strategy that you should pay attention to and practice separately, putting them all together to form a perfect short stack strategy.
+Each tip on this list is a different area of short-stack strategy that you should pay attention to and practice separately.
+Then, combine them all to form a perfect short-stack strategy.
 Let’s begin!

 Tip #1 – Adjusting Your Opening Ranges

-When playing with deeper stacks, hands like suited connectors can often be a part of your opening range from later positions.
-For instance, you would not mind opening 65s in a late position in order to have more board coverage on various flops.
+When playing with deeper stacks, hands like suited connectors can often be part of your opening range from later positions.
+For instance, you would not mind opening 65s in a late position to have more board coverage on various flops.

 Instead of hands like this, you will do much better opening more hands that contain big cards and fewer hands that contain small cards in general.